OSITO326/dotfiles/os/linux/.config/polybar/README.md

   <img src="https://github.com/OSITO326/dotfiles/blob/main/.screenshots/custom_module.png">
 </p>

-In my case I decided to create a module to show me the IP address of the VPN that I use through openvpn.
+In my case I decided to create a module to show me the IP address of the VPN that I use through **openvpn**.
 To create the following module, open the file **user_modules.ini**:

 ```bash